2024

 Product Understanding

-High-end Robot Vacuum Cleaner
+High-end Smart Robot Vacuum Cleaner

 Philips’s HomeRun 7000 Series Aqua Robot Vacuum aims to create a comfortable living environment without users’ hassle of cleaning.